oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 10. Open the `AccountServiceImpl.java` file in any code editor.
 This file is in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.

 12. Uncomment the following lines of code so that the application uses the connection passed by the MicroTx client library.
-The following code in the participant application injects the `connection` object that is created by the MicroTx client library.
+The following code in the participant application autowires the connection object bean `microTxSqlConnection` that is managed by the MicroTx client library.

     ```java
     <copy>